So far you’ve seen how to write Linux bash scripts that do the job without user inputs. Today we will continue our series about Linux bash scripting.

 And here is the list of the common options:

--c Get count of items.
+-c | Get the count of items. |

--e Expands items.
+-e | Expand items. |

--h To show help page.
+-h | To show the help page. |

--q Keep silent don’t ask the user.
+-q | Keep silent; don’t ask the user. |

+It’s good to follow standards.
 If you work with Linux, many of these options may look familiar to you.

 Getting user input using the read command